Victor D'Amico: The Victor D'Amico Institute of Art

 In 1982, The Art Barge was renamed as The Victor D'Amico Institute of Art.
 It was Directed by Victor D'Amico until he died in 1987.
 Christopher Kohan is the current president of the Victor D'Amico Institute of Art.
 The Institution applies D'Amico's ideas to face current challenges in art education.
 The Institute recognizes the artistic potential within every man, woman, and child.
 Through weekend workshops, open studio sessions, and evening events, The Art Barge is an accessible art center that prides itself on furthering arts education and reflecting the rich art history of Long Island.

 Mabel & Victor D'Amico Studio & Archive

 Adding to the integrity of The Barge, The Mabel & Victor D’Amico Studio & Archive located in the house that Victor and Mabel D'Amico built comprises an extensive collection of research materials that relate to their teaching and art practice: photos, films, articles, books, motivational materials and artwork.
-From early modernist architecture and furnishings to found object sculptures and collected items, The House contains many treasures from the private world of D'Amico and his wife Mabel and is open to the public for tours and private functions throughout the winter by appointment only.
+From early modernist architecture and furnishings to found object sculptures and collected items, The House contains many treasures from the private world of D'Amico and his wife Mabel and is open to the public for tours and private functions throughout the year by appointment only.